RedisLabs/redislabs-docs/content/rs/_index.md

 {{< /tab >}}
 {{< tab tabNum="6" >}}

-Redis Enterprise provides a full-featured UI for setting up, configuring, and monitoring the clusters and its databases.
+Redis Enterprise provides a full-featured UI for setting up, configuring, and monitoring the cluster and its databases.
 The UI also allows you configure alerts for events at the database and cluster levels.

 {{< /tab >}}
 {{< tab tabNum="7" >}}

-Redis Labs provides [24/7 support(https://redislabs.com/redis-enterprise-deployment/support/) to users of Redis Enterprise Software and Cloud.
+Redis Labs provides [24/7 support](https://redislabs.com/redis-enterprise-deployment/support/) to users of Redis Enterprise Software and Cloud.

 {{< /tab >}}
 {{< /tabs >}}